coreprocess/linux-unattended-installation/readme.md

 | `<ssh-public-key-file>` | The ssh public key to be placed in authorized_keys | `$HOME/.ssh/id_rsa.pub` |
 | `<target-iso-file>` | The path of the ISO image created by this script | `ubuntu-<VERSION>-netboot-amd64-unattended.iso` |

 Boot the created ISO image on the target VM or physical machine.
 Be aware the setup will start within 10 seconds automatically and will reset the disk of the target device completely.
 The setup tries to eject the ISO/CD during its final stage.
 It usually works on physical machines, and it works on VirtualBox.
-It might not function in KVM environments in case the managing environment is not aware of the *eject event*.
+It might not function in certain KVM environments in case the managing environment is not aware of the *eject event*.
 In that case, you have to detach the ISO image manually to prevent an unintended reinstall.

 Power-on the machine and log into it as root using your ssh key.
 The ssh host key will be generated on first boot.

 #### Build disk images

 You can run the `build-disk.sh` script as regular user.
-No root permissions required, if you are able to run `kvm` within your user.
+No root permissions required, if you are able to run `kvm` with your user account.

 ```sh
 ./ubuntu/<VERSION>/build-disk.sh <ram-size> <disk-size> <disk-format> <ssh-public-key-file> <disk-file>